 COPING STRATEGIES in OCD

-When great importance is attached to the presence of a thought or the content of the thought, then the thought is experienced as dangerous, disgusting, or unbearable.
-The natural protective response to these feelings is a desire to get rid of the thought, control the thought, or put the fear to rest in some way.
+When importance is attached to the presence of a thought or the content of the thought, then the thought is experienced as dangerous, disgusting, or unbearable.
+The fight or flight response may also be triggered.
+The natural protective response to these distressing emotions and feelings is a desire to get rid of the thought, control the thought, or put the fear to rest in some way.
 Thought suppression, neutralization strategies, and avoidance behaviors are the most common coping strategies that contribute to the cycle of obsessive thoughts and compulsive behaviors.